Sound Off (Gold): Transit Tunes & Childhood Chimes

 After that hearing test, something changed.

-Before, Tinitus was just there.
+Before, Timitus was just there,

+part of the background.
 But now, now that I knew for sure, it was all I could hear.

 It felt worse on stressful days, but on weekends or during holidays, when I was relaxed,

-it faded almost like it wasn't there at all.
+it faded, almost like it wasn't there at all.
+That gave me an idea.

-If external conditions could make it better or worse, maybe sound itself could be the key.
+If external conditions could make it better or worse, maybe

-I tried kinetic therapy apps.
+I tried Timito's therapy apps.

 Gentle rain,